komejo/setviewport/README.md

 ## Basic Use:

 Insert the viewport.min.js code in the document `head`, preferably at the earliest point after the opening `<head>` tag.
 Find the function call 'mobileWidth(600);` and set it to the width (in pixels) that you want the viewport tag to render.
+[See example](https://github.com/komejo/setviewport/blob/master/example.html)

 600 is the default.